[UPDATED OCTOBER 2023]

-In extreme weather, heavy snow and ice can stop your cat exiting (or entering) your home.
+In extreme weather, heavy snow and ice can stop your cat from exiting (or entering) your home.
 Regularly check your cat flaps to ensure your cat can get in and out.
-And try to clear away any snow or ice which would otherwise get in their way.
+Clear away any snow or ice which would otherwise get in their way.

 - Keep them comfy